Goodwin Acres

+Goodwin Acres is an historic home which is located in East Goshen Township, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1980.

+History and architectural features

-Goodwin Acres is a historic home located in East Goshen Township, Chester County, Pennsylvania.
-It was built about 1736, with two additions made about 1749 and about 1840.
-It is a 2 1/2-story, four-bay by one-bay, coursed fieldstone dwelling with a gable roof with dormers.
-The west addition is a low, one-story structure with a gently pitched gable roof.
-The east addition is one-story.
+Built sometime around 1736, with two additions that were erected circa 1749 and 1840, it is a 2 1/2-story, four-bay by one-bay, coursed fieldstone dwelling with a gable roof with dormers.
+The western addition is a low, one-story structure with a gently pitched gable roof.
+The eastern addition is one-story.

 The additions are unified to the main structure by a porch.
 An enclosed porch and library were added in 1941.

-Also on the property are a stone-and-frame Pennsylvania bank barn (c.
+Also located on the property are a stone-and-frame Pennsylvania bank barn (c.
 1900) and a stone spring house.

 It was listed on the National Register of Historic Places in 1980.